by Harper West | Oct 25, 2017 | Emotions, Trauma

 As students put away the flip-flops and put on backpacks this back-to-school season, many parents dread the arguments over homework, the amped-up scheduling and other parental stressors.
 Here are some tips to help parents manage the September Stress: What homework?
 My...

-by Harper West | Jun 9, 2015 | Uncategorized
+by Harper West | Jun 9, 2015 | Anxiety

-A young patient of mind yawns regularly in session — and big yawns that she doesn’t cover with her hand… but manners are a topic for another post.
+A young patient of mine yawns regularly in session — and big yawns that she doesn’t cover with her hand… but manners are a topic for another post.
 Many therapists might either be offended at her boredom or check on how much sleep she is getting.
 I knew that it was...

 by Harper West | Feb 3, 2013 | Uncategorized